-What is the difference between a QA plan and a protocol?
+So to return to Susan's question: The difference between a QA plan and a

 Create HTML or Microsoft Word content and convert to Help file formats or printed documentation.
 Features include single source authoring, team authoring,

 Web-based technology, and PDF output. http://www.DocToHelp.com/TechwrlList